Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: Introduction and Background

 where $n=\ell-m$, and $\rho^2\geq0$ is the margin between the surface of the hyperball and the outlier training data, $\gx\in\R^\ell$ is the vector of slack variables, and the positive parameter $\bar\nu$ controls the trade-off between the volume and margin, positive $\bar\nu_1$ and $\bar\nu_2$ control the trade-off between the volume and the errors. \eqref{prob.sslm} can result in a closed and tight boundary around the normal data. \cite{wu2009small} given the dual problem of \eqref{prob.sslm}:

 The term $R^2$ in the constraints of \eqref{prob.negativesvdd} and \eqref{prob.sslm} associated with the positive examples can be removed by introducing new nonnegative variable $r = R^2$.
 Similarly, the term $\rho^2$ in the objective of \eqref{prob.sslm} can be removed by introducing new nonnegative variable $t = \rho^2$.
 While the nonconvexity term $\|\ba\|^2$ appearing in the constraint with negative examples in \eqref{prob.negativesvdd} and \eqref{prob.sslm} is inherent, which results in a nonconvex QCQP problems.
+It is worthwhile to ask whether a convex quadratic program (QP) formulation for \eqref{prom.ocsvm}, \eqref{prob.negativesvdd} and \eqref{prob.sslm}, as the well-known support vector machines (SVM)